Code-Institute-Submissions/globeconnections/README.md

 - *The site navigators can click on any images for them to then open in a new tab/window (by adding **target="_blank" rel="noopener"**).*

-- *The map also opens in a new tab/window when a site navigator clicks on the name of the place provided within the info-windows on the map.*
+- *The map also opens in a new tab/window (because of adding **target="_blank" rel="noopener"**) when a site navigator clicks on the name of the place provided within the info-windows on the map.*

 - **The website responsiveness and broken-link tests were thoroughly conducted using the following parameters/resources:**